 - Grief.
 You may experience sorrow because of the senseless deaths of so many Black Americans, including numerous Black trans women over many years.
 This grief isn’t simply about recent events.
 For many, this grief has compounded over time.
-Working through this feeling is an ongoing process–one that may result in many conflicting desires.

 - Numbness.
 You may be feeling nothing.
 For some people, feeling nothing is worse than feeling intense emotions.
 The events of recent months and years may be too much to process.
-Numbness can be your body’s reactions to being overwhelmed.
+Numbness can be your body’s reaction to being overwhelmed.

 What Can I Do to Take Care of Myself?

-- Allow yourself to feel your emotions without judgement.
+- Allow yourself to feel your emotions without judgment.
 This is probably the most challenging one, because it can be difficult to not be judgemental towards oneself but also because of a lack of space and time to do so.
 You may have obligations that do not allow you to process all of your emotions, prohibiting them from decreasing on their own.

 - Seek support.
 We also want to emphasize that we at The Trevor Project are here for you, 24/7 and for free.
 Visit TheTrevorProject.org/Help to connect to a trained crisis counselor.

-Supporting Black & Brown Youth
+Supporting Black & Brown Young People

 - Use your platform.
-While it might be difficult to translate your complex thoughts and feelings, it’s okay to use your platform to speak out against racism and racial violence.
+While it might be difficult to translate your complex thoughts and feelings, use your platform to speak out against racism and racial violence.
 Your feelings and experiences are valid, and can help educate others about current events.
 However, it is also important to know when to let others speak, and when to raise others’ voices.

 - Center Black experiences and voices.
 Black lives matter, and amplifying their voices is an authentic way to share their unique experiences with the world.